What is mastering in music? Learn what audio mastering involves and why it’s essential to master your music.

 Lastly, mastering prepares your music for distribution.
 This step includes sample rate conversion, bit depth reduction, sequencing tracks on an album or EP, adding required metadata, and more.
 The finished master file is then sent out for distribution and future replications.

 How a mastering engineer treats a song depends on several factors.
 For example, their style, the audio format, music genre, loudness standards, intended distribution platform, and other reasons.

 - Improve the sound quality of digital audio for an optimum playback experience.

-- Emphasize or reduce audio frequencies to improve the overall mix.
+- Emphasize or reduce certain frequencies to balance the frequency spectrum.

-- Fix problematic frequencies, phase issues, and frequency response imbalances.
+- Fix problematic audio frequencies, phase issues, and frequency response imbalances.

 - Improve tonal balance by creating an even distribution of frequencies.
 A balanced frequency spectrum helps dynamic recordings translate on different playback systems.

 - Manage dynamic range, control transient spikes, and increase loudness.
 Dynamic range compression also “glues” each element into a cohesive whole.